 B.S., Brigham Young University; S.M., Ph.D., Massachusetts Institute of Technology

-Professor of Business Administration; Senior Fellow, Darden Center for Global Initiatives
+Professor Emeritus of Business Administration; Senior Fellow, Darden Center for Global Initiatives

 Bourgeois is an expert in business strategy, its implementation, mergers and acquisitions, and post-merger integration.
 He has consulted more than 100 public and private corporations, nonprofits and governments across the globe.

-The author of a forthcoming book on post-merger integration and two books on strategy, Strategic Management: From Concept to Implementation and Strategic Management: A Managerial Perspective, Bourgeois has also written more than 140 cases and articles in Harvard Business Review and other management journals and is among the top 0.5 percent of most cited authors in the field of management.
+The author of a book on post-merger integration and two books on strategy, Corporate Marriage Counseling: Strategies for Integrating Acquisitions, Strategic Management: From Concept to Implementation and Strategic Management: A Managerial Perspective, Bourgeois has also written more than 140 cases and articles in Harvard Business Review and other management journals and is among the top 0.5 percent of most cited authors in the field of management.
 Before coming to Darden, he taught at Stanford Business School.

 B.S., MBA, Tulane University; Ph.D., University of Washington